jcoglan/restore/README.markdown

 reStore supports pluggable storage backends, and comes with three implementations out of the box:

-* `reStore.File` - stores each user's entire data set in a single JSON file on disk.
-Suitable for holding small amounts of data, and must only be run using a single server process
+* `reStore.File` - Stores each user's entire data set in a single JSON file on disk.
+All stored data is base64-encoded.
+Suitable for holding small amounts of data, and must only be run using a single server process.
-* `reStore.FileTree` - uses the filesystem hierarchy and stores each item in its own individual file, and must only be run using a single server process
+* `reStore.FileTree` - Uses the filesystem hierarchy and stores each item in its own individual file.
+Content and metadata are stored in separate files so the content does not need base64-encoding and can be hand-edited.
+Must only be run using a single server process.
-* `reStore.Redis` - stores data in a Redis database, can be run with any number of server processes
+* `reStore.Redis` - Stores data in a Redis database, and all stored data is base64-encoded.
+It can be run with any number of server processes.

+All the backends support the same st of features, including ability to store arbitrary binary data with content types and modification times.

 They are configured as follows: